nllz/IRTF-HRPC/draft-methodology.md

 Does your protocol honor the end-to-end principle?

 ##### Privacy
 Did you have a look at the Guidelines in the Privacy Considerations for Internet Protocols {{RFC6973}} section 7?
 Does your protocol in any way impact the confidentiality of protocol metadata?
 Does your protocol countering traffic analysis, or data minimisation?
+What is the potential for discrimination against users of your protocol?

 ##### Security
 Did you have a look at Guidelines for Writing RFC Text on Security Considerations {{RFC3552}}?